bencz/Simple-MSIL-Compiler/README.md

 This version does not allow linking of multiple modules into a single program.

 Assemble the MSIL program with ILASM and you have a .NET exectuable!

-From time to time there may be bug fixes in the orange C main tree to support this effort; if something doesn't build sync with the orange c project.